christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 "For this reason, modern replicated databases often eschew synchronisation completely; such databases are commonly dubbed eventually consistent [47].
 In these databases, a replica performs an operation requested by a client locally without any synchronisation with other replicas and immediately returns to the client; the effect of the operation is propagated to the other replicas only eventually.
 This may lead to anomalies—behaviours deviating from strong consistency"

-**Weak Consistency** -
-- Data-centric
-"As its name indicates, weak consistency offers the lowest possible ordering guarantee, since it allows data to be written across multiple nodes and always returns the version that the system first finds.
-This means that there is no guarantee that the system will eventually become consistent."

 **Eventual Consistency** - [@vogels2009eventually]
+"strong consistency is the most expensive one to achieve.
+This is mainly due to the requirements for a 2 phase commit (2PC) type of distributed transaction.
+2PC transactions have poor performance, limited scalability and require tight coupling of services. modern microservice architectures oftentimes chose eventual consistency for the consistency outcome"
 - TODO list applications
 - Client-centric
 "This model states that all updates will propagate through the system and all replicas will gradually become consistent, after all updates have stopped for some time [56, 60].
 Although this model does not provide concrete consistency guarantees, it is advocated as a solution for many practical situations [10–12, 24, 60] and has been implemented by several distributed storage systems [21, 28, 35, 43]."
 - Can increase performance dramatically; see for example kubernetes made eventual consistent instead of strong to meet edge-computing requirements [@jeffery2021rearchitecting]
 - Not always neccessary; good system design allows even strong consistent services to work at the edge

+**Weak Consistency** -
+- Data-centric
+"As its name indicates, weak consistency offers the lowest possible ordering guarantee, since it allows data to be written across multiple nodes and always returns the version that the system first finds.
+This means that there is no guarantee that the system will eventually become consistent."

 **Causal Consistency** - [@shen2015causal]
 - Data-centric